Styler: learning formatting conventions to repair Checkstyle violations: Introduction

-In this paper, we explore this problem in the context of \cite{Checkstyle}, a popular format checker for the Java language.
-We present \Styler, a repair tool dedicated to fix Checkstyle formatting errors in Java source code.
-The uniqueness of \Styler is to be applicable to any formatting coding convention, because its approach is not based on rules to repair specific Checkstyle errors.
-The key idea of \Styler is the usage of machine learning to learn the coding conventions that are used in a software project.
-Once trained, \Styler predicts changes on formatting characters (e.g. whitespaces, new lines, indentation) to fix a formatting convention violation happening in the wild.
-Technically, \Styler uses a sequence-to-sequence machine learning model based on a long short-term memory neural network (LSTM).
+In this paper, we explore that problem in the context of Checkstyle\footnote{\url{https://checkstyle.sourceforge.io/}, last access: 2020-07-13}, a popular format checker for the Java language.
+We present \Styler, a tool dedicated to fixing formatting violations in Java source code.
+The uniqueness of \Styler is its applicability to any formatting convention because its approach is not based on specific format checker rules.
+The key idea behind \Styler is the usage of machine learning to learn the formatting conventions that are used in a software project.
+The learning is based on training data generated by \Styler through the modification of source code files to trigger violations of the formatting rules configured by developers for a given project.
+Once trained, \Styler predicts changes on formatting characters (e.g., whitespaces) to fix formatting convention violations happening in the wild.
+Technically, \Styler encodes Java source code containing formatting violations into abstract token sequences and uses sequence-to-sequence machine learning models based on long short-term memory neural networks (LSTMs).

-\changedText{We conduct a large scale experiment to evaluate \Styler using a curated dataset of \nbTotalErrorsToPrint real Checkstyle errors mined from \nbTotalProjectsToPrint GitHub projects.
-Based on our research questions, we find that \Styler repairs many errors (38\%), and repairs errors from more different Checkstyle formatting rules compared to the state-of-the-art of machine learning formatters \citep{Allamanis2014naturalize,Parr2016codebuff} and the tailored, human engineered IntelliJ plugin \CheckStyleIDEA \citep{checkstyle-idea}.
-Moreover, \Styler produces small repairs and its performance is fast enough for developers.}
+To evaluate \Styler, we conducted a large scale experiment using \nbViolationsEvaluationToPrint Checkstyle formatting violations mined from \nbProjectsEvaluationToPrint GitHub projects.
+Based on our research questions, we found out that \Styler repairs many violations (41\%) from a diverse set of formatting rules (24/25).
+It generally performs better for fixing violations related to horizontal whitespace between Java tokens than violations related to tabulations and line length.
+Moreover, \Styler produces smaller repairs compared to the state-of-the-art machine learning formatters \citep{Allamanis2014naturalize,Parr2016codebuff} and the IntelliJ plugin \CheckStyleIDEA \citep{checkstyle-idea}.
+Finally, \Styler repairs violations in seconds, once it is trained for a given project.

 To sum up, our contributions are: